yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container-component.markdown

 {% info %}
-[DelegateDataEventArrivedAdapter|Event Listener Container#DelegateDataEventArrivedAdapter] is a class that adapts the supplied user method to the [SpaceDataEventHandler|Event Listener Container#SpaceDataEventHandler] delegate and contains a built in logic of writing back event results to the space
+depanlinkDelegateDataEventArrivedAdaptertengahlink./event-listener-container.html#DelegateDataEventArrivedAdapterbelakanglink is a class that adapts the supplied user method to the depanlinkSpaceDataEventHandlertengahlink./event-listener-container.html#SpaceDataEventHandlerbelakanglink delegate and contains a built in logic of writing back event results to the space
 {% endinfo %}